 The Bernie Portenski Memorial Cup in Titahi Bay is a handicapped race to celebrate the end of the harrier season and to commemorate Bernie Portenski.
 The overall winner on handicap will hold the Bernie Portenski Memorial Trophy for a year.

 Scottish members also compete on handicap for the Baudinet Cup and Ladies Open Handicap Cup.

-The Ballentyne’s Cup is a prestigious and long-standing Scottish trophy.
-This year the club is going to run the Ballentyne’s Cup as a 10 mile race in early summer, along the Hutt River.
+The Ballantyne Cup (men) and Shirley Barton Trophy (women) are prestigious and long-standing Scottish trophies.
+This year the club is going to run the Ballantyne Cup/Shirley Barton Trophy as a 10 mile race in early summer, along the Hutt River.
 There will also be a shorter 5 mile option.